ResearchComputing/Documentation/docs/software/alphafold.md

 ### AlphaFold 3 Databases
 Databases used by AlphaFold 3 are pre-installed and accessible via:
 `/gpfs/alpine1/datasets/bioinformatics/alphafold3`.
-This path is passed into the container and made available at runtime.
 Note that this directory is not visible from a login node.
 Loading the AlphaFold 3 module stores this path in `AF3_DATABASES_DIR`.

+### AlphaFold 3 Workflow Overview
+AlphaFold 3 runs in two stages:
+Stage 1 (MSA Search): CPU and I/O-intensive; uses jackhmmer and hhmsearch.

+Stage 2 (Inference): GPU-intensive; performs structure prediction.

+To better utilize limited GPU resources, these stages can be split using flags:
+ - `--norun_inference` → Run only the MSA/data pipeline (Stage 1)
+ - `--norun_data_pipeline` → Run only the inference step (Stage 2)

 ### AlphaFold 3 Examples
 Some example input files and scripts are located in `/curc/sw/install/bio/alphafold/3.0.0/examples`.
 Loading the AlphaFold module stores this path in `AF3_EXAMPLES`: